Festival da Canção: History

-Since 2006, RTP settled for a traditional multi-singer, multi-composer competitive format, claiming the memory of older contests and songs.
+Since 2006, RTP has settled for a traditional multi-singer, multi-composer competitive format, claiming the memory of older contests and songs.
 Producers have since been invited to come up with songs, lyrics and singers, and the 2007 result with Sabrina almost making it to the Eurovision final, gave RTP the necessary confidence to maintain the current format.
 In 2009, an open call for songs was held by RTP, abolishing the invited producers method, with online voting deciding the qualifiers to the televised final from a list of 24 songs, with 12 competing in the live contest.

 More changes to the format of the contest were made in 2010.
 Two semi-finals and a final are now held to select the winner.
-Foreign composers were once again allowed to compete.
+Foreign composers were once again permitted to compete.
 Since 2017, different languages are allowed to compete.

 The 2020 edition of the festival marked the third time in its history where the winner was unable to participate in Eurovision, as the contest itself was cancelled due to the COVID-19 pandemic.

+For the 2026 edition, the rule obliging the winner to represent Portugal at Eurovision was replaced with a provision stating that the winner is merely "eligible" to participate, effectively separating Festival da Canção from the Eurovision entry selection process.
+Additionally, it was decided that the winner of the previous edition would have the ability to select one artist to participate in the festival.